 So to kick it off I made skillet breakfast potatoes with red potatoes and seasoning.
 Hello YUM!
 I paired the breakfast potatoes with leftover Bourbon Glazed Ham and scrambled eggs.

 Not going to lie this was a really delicious way to kick off the day!

 Do you have any breakfast recipes you have been dreaming about making?

-My current goal list includes learning to make a killer eggs benedict, blueberry scones, corned beef hash, homemade pop tarts, huevos rancheros, shakshuka, and crepes.
+My current goal list includes learning to make eggs benedict, blueberry scones, corned beef hash, homemade pop tarts, huevos rancheros, shakshuka, and crepes.